rusty-vibess/RustyAudioLibrary/README.md

 ## Resetting

-If for any reason you wish to reset your RustyAudioLibrary build, simply run:
+If, for any reason, you wish to reset your RustyAudioLibrary build, run:
 ```cpp
 sh ./reset
 ```